Is Sheetrock the Same as Drywall? Understanding the Differences and Similarities

 Installation Process

-Installing Sheetrock involves several key steps:
+Installing Sheetrock involves a few important steps:

 Tips for a Professional Finish